tblsoft/search-api/README.md

 ### Filter
 - all

-- by default multiple filter values for one property are connected by OR
+- by default multiple searchFilter values for one property are connected by OR
-- to change the logic: filter.name.operator=AND
+- to change the logic: searchFilter.name.operator=AND